starthacking/starthacking.github.io/_topics/web.md

 ### HTML and CSS

-HTML stands for Hyper Text Markup Language and will create the structure and content of your web page.
+HTML stands for Hypertext Markup Language and will create the structure and content of your web page.
 CSS stands for Cascading Style Sheets and describes how your HTML elements look on screen.
 They often work together to create your page and make it pretty.
 Here are a few tutorials to help you get